 Not all people respond to antibiotic treatment.
-Treatment for those who are unresponsive to antibiotics or complications of illness include corticosteroids:
+Alternative treatments include the following corticosteroids:

 MP peaks in the fall and winter months.
-During these times, the risk of contracting MP is greatest.
-This is especially true in schools, daycare centers, and dorms.
-Close places make it easy for the infection to transmit from person to person.
+The risk of contracting MP is greatest during these times.
+This is especially true in schools, day care centers, and dorms.
+Close places make it easy for the infection to transmit from person-to-person.

 Here are some tips to lower your risk of infection:

-- getting six to eight hours of sleep a night
+- Get six to eight hours of sleep per night.

-- staying away from those who have symptoms of MP
+- Stay away from people who have symptoms of MP.

-- washing hands before eating or after interacting with sick contacts
+- Wash hands before eating or after interacting with infected people.